holochain/holochain/docs/happ_dev_setup_windows.md

 #### 2. Set up build dependencies

-Building some of Holochain's dependencies from source on Windows requires Perl which is used for configuration scripts.
+Building some of Holochain's dependencies from source on Windows requires Perl, which is used for configuration scripts.

 A good option for Perl on Windows is [Strawberry Perl](https://strawberryperl.com/).
 Any Perl distribution will do though, if you would prefer something else or already have Perl.